jdittrich/userNeedResearchBook/text/dataAnalysis.md

 accommodate the data to the improved structure.

-> For one group I used the title “Arranging”, since arranging and aligning
+> For one group, I used the title “Arranging”, since arranging and aligning
 > objects, lines and text to a predefined grid or to each other was a
 > task that occurred frequently.
 But the title  “Arranging” just names a
 > commonality.
 To make clear that the group is